 His career is one for the ages, amongst the largest and most admired of his generation.
-An artist of uncommon poetry and sensitivity, the approbation and admirers are found in the waves of piano students who flock to his recitals, in hopes of gleaning from the master.
+An artist of uncommon poetry, the approbation and admirers are found in the waves of piano students who flock to his recitals in hopes of gleaning from the master.

-Thursday evening was a reminder of the power and results of music-making by refined and legitimate means, the grace and craftsmanship of one whose pianistic lineage spans from Horszowski to Horowitz.
-And what impressed this listener most at Davies Symphony Hall was the unpredictability of Murray Perahia’s artistry.
+Thursday evening was a reminder of the power of music-making by refined and legitimate means, the grace and craftsmanship of one whose pianistic lineage spans from Horszowski to Horowitz.
+And what impressed this listener most at Davies was the unpredictability of Murray Perahia’s artistry.

-I needn't tell you that he hit clinkers in the opening bars of Beethoven’s Appasionata, that an A-flat was missed in the manageable Étude of Chopin, Op.
-25 No. 1, or that a brief section went entirely missing before the Sostenuto of the Chopin Scherzo Op.
-31 No. 2.
-These are hazards of the trade.
-What I can report, however, is that the performance was remarkable in spite of these: the artist reveling in a different palette of sound and colour for each composer, and in-line with the old Cortot cliché that even his mistakes are fabulous.
+We needn't mention that he hit clinkers in the opening bars of Beethoven’s Appassionata, that an A-flat was missed in the melody of Chopin, Op.
+25 No. 1, or that the measures before the Sostenuto of Chopin's Scherzo Op.
+31 No. 2 went entirely missing: these are hazards of the perilous trade.
+But what I can report is that the performance was remarkable in spite of these, that the artist reveled in a different palette of sound and colour for each composer, in-line with the old Cortot cliché that even his mistakes are fabulous.

-Perahia’s Chopin Étude Op.
+Chopin's Étude Op.
 10 No. 4 in C-sharp minor impressed mightily with its balance and speed, and the Op.
-25 No. 1 with its pronounced left-hand voicings and inner-rhythms, gave attention to gradients of color.
+25 No. 1, with its pronounced left-hand voicings and inner-rhythms, gave attention to gradients of color.
 His reading of the Nocturne Op.
 62 No. 1 was straightforward, revealing an assimilation of detail that offered an altogether different interpretation from any recordings of renown.
-The artist gave one encore to close the recital: a gleaming Schubert’s Impromptu Op.
+The artist gave one encore to close the recital: a gleaming Schubert Impromptu Op.
 90 No. 2.

-It is true what they say of Murray Perahia: he is neither the loudest nor the most powerful of pianists, and there are times when one would wish for a more vulgar, more brazen effect.
-However, watching him from the seventh row, we marveled at his technique, how little movement and expenditure of effort there is - even with the smallest digit – for his singing lyricism to reach the ends of the hall.
+It is true what they say of Murray Perahia: he is neither the loudest nor the most powerful of pianists, and there are times when one wishes for a more vulgar, more brazen effect.
+However, watching the artist from the seventh row, we marveled at his technique, the minimal movement and expenditure of effort for his lyricism to reach the ends of the hall.